 Instead of St. Patrick’s Day, this year we celebrated St. Patrick’s Weekend.
 After being out all day Saturday, I didn’t feel up to preparing a big meal, so we waited to have our “official” holiday meal on Sunday night, when I had the time and energy to make it special.
 And this really was special!

 My main dish, Vegan Corned Beef and Cabbage, was such a huge hit that I plan to make it regularly from now on.
 I’m not usually a fan of packaged fake meats–they’re only slightly more healthy in my opinion than their meaty counterparts–so I tend to use them sparingly.

 But once in a while a “vegan beef” product can come in handy, and it turned out to be very good in this recipe.
 But then again, any meat substitute would taste great cooked with fresh vegetables and covered in a savory gravy.
 This is really comfort food of the highest order!

 Note: Plain Seitan in strips works well if you can’t find a low-fat vegan “beef” product.

 This dish is not only delicious, but it’s remarkably low in fat and calories.
 Don’t wait for a special occasion to serve it!

-- 1/2 head cabbage, finely chopped or shredded (I used red cabbage this time)
+- 1/2 head red or green cabbage finely chopped or shredded

 I served this with Roasted Red Potatoes with Dill (instructions below) and Horseradish Sauce.
 To make horseradish sauce, simply mix prepared horseradish with your favorite vegan mayo to taste until you reach the right spiciness level.
 (Vegan horseradish can be hard to find; always read ingredients to make sure there are no eggs or dairy products.
 Better still, prepare your own.)